Borneo: Indonesia + Malaysia - July 2013

-It's a show I do not get tired of.
-See this mass of silvery scales split in two, regroup, stretch, reform, roll into a ball and start again is absolutely fascinating.
-I was able to photograph and film this big school of jacks on each of my trips to Sipadan, in July 2013.
-And it gave me the impression of being even bigger than in previous years ... ????
+It's a sight I never tire of.
+Seeing this mass of silver scales split in two, regroup, stretch, reform, curl up into a ball and start again is absolutely fascinating.
+I was able to photograph and film this large school of jacks on each of my trips to Sipadan in this month of July 2013.
+And it gave me the impression of being even bigger than the previous years... 😲

 Barracudas of Sipadan

-I had the chance to meet him three times during my dives this summer.
-But there, the bench seemed to me less spectacular, less fat and less dense than the years passed ...
+I had the chance to meet it three times, during my dives this summer.
+But there, the school seemed to me less spectacular, less big and less dense than the past years...

 An exceptional dive spot

-It's so huge that it's become a joke, and some divers pretend to be jaded at the end of the day. ????
-"Yeah, well, sharks again, it's completely overrated.
-Didn't we see that yesterday?
+It's so huge, it's become a joke, and some divers pretend to be jaded at the end of the day. 😂 "Yeah, well, more sharks, it's completely overrated.
+We've already seen that yesterday, right?
 And the day before yesterday too.
-And all these turtles, they're really everywhere...
-It's a bit boring, we don't even pay attention to them anymore... "
+And all these turtles, there are really everywhere...
+It's a bit boring, we don't even pay attention to them anymore..."

-I marvel endlessly, my heart beating with each new immersion.
-Such an abundance of turtles and sharks, concentrated in the same place, it's magical!
+I am amazed, endlessly, with my heart beating at each new immersion.
+Such an abundance of turtles and sharks, concentrated in the same place, it's magic!

-This third trip to Sipadan delighted me.
-I would be ready to go back a fourth time ...
+This third trip to Sipadan has delighted me.
+I would be ready to go back a fourth time...
 (And it will surely happen.)
-I am very pleasantly surprised to note that despite its popularity, the site has not deteriorated over the years.
-I really feel that the funds are as spectacular as when I first visited in 2006.
+I am very pleasantly surprised to see that despite its popularity, the site has not deteriorated over the years.
+I really feel that the bottoms are as spectacular as when I first went in 2006.

-This incredible underwater wealth is due to the particular geological situation of the island, as well as the measures taken to preserve the site, by limiting in particular the number of divers and visitors to 120 per day ...
-A quota that seems to bear its fruits.
+This incredible underwater wealth is due to the particular geological situation of the island, as well as to the measures taken to preserve the site, by limiting the number of divers and visitors to 120 per day...
+A quota which seems to bear its fruits.